LilyAsFlora/Ririi/README.md

 Additionally,

-- No obstruent-obstruent clusters may occur (even across syllables)
+- No obstruent-obstruent clusters may occur (even across syllables).

 #### Stress